Last Updated on September 10, 2020

 But anybody who’s had yellow grass in summer would know how dry and scratchy it is to touch.
 Dormant grass that’s grown too long is reflective of inefficient water use.
 The longer your grass is left to grow, the greater your water consumption, and the harder your lawn has to work to maintain itself.

 Mowing your lawn regularly during summer is a surefire way of keeping your grass as robust as possible whilst also ensuring consistent watering results alongside consistent water usage.
+If you want to buy the best battery lawnmower, but are not sure what features you want, don’t worry.
+Visit 10Twick now.

 3. Pest control